diemastermonkey/dial-o-tron/README.md

 Ultimately, I will wrap this and get it onto Android for the Play store.

 # Gameplay Synopsis
 How gameplay works.
 Theoretically.
 If you're really more curious about the game aspect, check out 'Lore', below.

+It all starts when the player dials a 7-digit phone number - say, 555-1212.

 # Concepts
 (Key concepts needed to understand wtf is going on.)